How to help a kitten with diarrhea: Your first steps

 Home care for kitten diarrhea

 It’s not uncommon for a kitten to have bowel movements that are slightly softer than those produced by an adult cat.
-If this is the case, and you know your kitten is up to date on vaccines, deworming, and other veterinary preventative care, you may opt to try some home care for your kitten’s diarrhea.
+If this is the case, and you know your fur friend is up to date on their cat and kitten vaccinations, deworming, and other veterinary preventative care, you may opt to try some home care for your kitten’s diarrhea.
 During this time, it’s important to monitor your kitten closely to ensure that the diarrhea doesn’t worsen and that your kitten does not develop any other signs of illness.

 Ensure that you are feeding high-quality kitten food.
 Feed your kitten the same food every day instead of frequently switching between brands and flavors of kitten food.
 If you do need to change your kitten’s diet, do so gradually over a period of one week.
 If your kitten’s diarrhea has been caused by an abrupt change in diet, you can expect that it will probably resolve (or at least show significant signs of improvement) within several days of being on a consistent, high-quality diet.